 Fontainebleau hosts various festivals that attract lots of locals throughout the year (also, tourist, of course).
 It was nice to get a feel of the festivities and music scene in France.
 In fact, another jazz music festival, Django Reinhardt Festival 2017, is around the corner!

-During the music festival, the main street became the stage of the musical talents.
+During the music festival, the main street became the stage of musical talents.
 Booths were set up at different spots along the street.
 Once the sun went down, the music came on.
-Each booth was separated by a distance so that it won’t interfere the other, and they played music in a different genre: party music, disco, live bands, and salsa.
+Each booth was separated by a distance so that it won’t interfere with the other, and they played music in a different genre: party music, disco, live bands, and salsa.
 Anyone was welcome to just stand there, or hop into the front and dance!
-They may not be world class musicians but I just think it was great that there was a platform for them to share their passion and love, and the audience participated and showed appreciation.
+They may not be world-class musicians but I just think it was great that there was a platform for them to share their passion and love, and the audience participated and showed appreciation.
 We enjoyed the music yet we didn’t stay out late as we have something else planned really early the next morning with nature. 😊

 Fontainebleau is a beautiful existence apart from the historic architecture but its scenic forest; we decided to go for a hot air balloon flights and it was my first time on a balloon!
 The hot air balloon covers the emerald green forests, rivers, and romantic villages.
 The flight was about an hour and it was an amazing experience.

 Balloon rides in Fontainebleau are scheduled basically every day in the morning and evening if weather permits.
 They would release a small balloon beforehand and to make sure the weather was calm enough for the flight.